danvonk/danvonk.github.io/posts/2022-12-11-dogu-express.md

 Before long, it was late evening again.
 Only in the last few hours of the trip, did we start to become bored and we spent the time by watching films in the cabin as we watched the evening set in over the plains in the Armenian Highlands, were no trees grew but was instead just monotonous and slightly undulating, grey terrain.
-We arrived a few hours late in Kars, at around 10PM.
+We arrived a couple of hours late in Kars, at around 10PM.
 It was already dark and about -5C.
 We had prepared our bags long in advance and when the train stopped, we hopped out, into the sooty, high-altitude, mountain air of Kars, ready to continue on the next leg of the journey...